Homomorphisms to 3-manifold groups: JSJ-decompositions and modular automorphisms

-\item Natural extensions of automorphisms of vertex groups $U$ where $U$ is a central extension $1\to Z\to U\to B\to 1$, $Z$ is contained in all edge groups adjacent to $U$, $B$ is a QH or maximal dihedral-type group and the automorphism fixes $Z$ and projects to a type 3 or type 5 automorphism of $B$. \end{enumerate} \end{definition}
+\item Natural extensions of automorphisms of vertex groups $U$ where $U$ is a central extension $1\to Z\to U\to D\to 1$, $Z$ is contained in all edge groups adjacent to $U$, $D$ is a dihedral-type group and the automorphism fixes $Z$ and projects to squared Nielsen transformations of $D$ relative to the image in $D$ of the edge group of $\mathbb A$ adjacent to $U$ and to the elements of $\mc{H}$ contained in $U$. \end{enumerate} \end{definition}

-We only need automorphisms of type 1-5 when working with the quotient $\overline{V}$, the type 6 automorphisms are used when we lift the splitting of $\overline{V}$ to a splitting of $V$.